SeekPlush-linux/discord-tag-rotator/README.md

 # Discord Server Tag Rotator
 A simple Python script that rotates through your existing server tags on Discord

+> [!WARNING]
+> **This script uses Discord's API to change your tag on your profile, which is against Discord's TOS and could lead to account suspension.
+I am not responsible for any damages caused by this script.
+You have been warned.**

 ## Installation
 1. **Clone this repo**, either by downloading the ZIP through Code > Download ZIP, or by entering `git clone https://github.com/SeekPlush-linux/discord-tag-rotator` into your terminal.
 2. **Edit the config file** `config.json` and add server tags you want to rotate through.
-See the **Editing the config file** section to learn how to edit the config file.
+See the **[Editing the config file](https://github.com/SeekPlush-linux/discord-tag-rotator#editing-the-config-file)** section to learn how to edit the config file.
 3. **Install the required Python libraries** by entering `pip install -r requirements.txt` into your terminal, in the folder where the script is located.
 (Make sure you have Python installed!)
 4. **Run the Python script** `server-tag-rotator.py`, and if there are no errors, congratulations!

-If you do run into errors while setting up the script, please make sure you've followed the above steps accordingly.
+If you run into errors while setting up the script, please make sure you've followed the above steps correctly.

-> [!WARNING]
-> **This script uses the Discord API to change your tag on your profile, which is against Discord's TOS and could lead to account suspension.
-I am not responsible for any damages caused by this script.**

 ## Editing the config file
 Before running the script, you **must** edit the config file first for the script to function properly.